-Now we present our own modifications, based on normalizing the sum of log-factors during the test phrase.
+Now we present our own modifications, based on normalizing the sum of log-factors during classification.
 In Equation 6 the number of log-factors $\theta_i$ to sum up is different for each file.
-So while summing log-factors $\theta_i$ for each file f in the test phase, the size of the file can introduce potential bias to the sum.
-Indeed we are using a different amount of features in the sum and some normalization is needed to compare the sum across the files.
-In order to decrease the bias, the sum of factors is divided by the number of features $w_i$ with non-zero $\theta_i$ equal to F:
+So while summing log-factors $\theta_i$ for each file f during the classification, the size of the file can introduce potential bias to the sum.
+Indeed we are using a different number of features in the sum and some normalization is needed to compare the sum across the files.
+In order to decrease the bias, the sum of factors is divided by the number of features with non-zero $\theta_i$ equal to F: